 1. Manage expectations- don’t promise, even if they’re “healthy.”
 Walk your prospect through their backup plan in case of decline.

 2. Use your guides- Keep all underwriting guides in a separate folder and learn how to *find* the answers rather than memorize them.
 Term, Final Expense and Applications.
 Also, here's an awesome Cheat Sheet to help you get familiar with all the products.

-3. Run risk assessments- underwriters are a wealth of knowledge; Foresters by phone, other carriers by email.
+3. Run risk assessments- call an underwriter, they're a wealth of knowledge; Foresters by phone, other carriers by email.

-4. Be skeptical and assume they’re hiding something (everyone thinks they’re healthy).
+4. Be skeptical and assume they’re hiding something (everyone thinks they’re healthier than they are).

 5. Link up each medication with a condition, complete the entire form, and text a photo to your manager before calling them from the home.

 Key phrases to use when possible in an application: